glasnt/notes/speakerworkshop/00_TLDR.md

  - Presenter presentation
   - makeup is ok, if it makes you comfortable and confident (also helpful if talk is recorded)
   - hair - up is very formal, but just don't touch it during

+ - There is always more to learn
+  - after a talk, self evaluate, write down suggestions